UDST/orca/README.rst

 Orca
 ====

-Orca is a workflow orchestration tool that allows you to define dynamic data sources and explicitly connect them to processing functions.
+Orca is a pipeline orchestration tool that allows you to define dynamic data sources and explicitly connect them to processing functions.
 Orca has many features for working with